isaacLepley/Alimus-Public/house-rules.md

 The hero dice pool refreshes on level up.
 The number of hero dice available is equal to 5 plus half the character's level, rounded down.

+## Inspiration Bennies

+Inspired by Bennies from Savage Worlds and the FATE system, these are alternative options to allow players more flexibility in the use of their Inspirations.

+1. Add flavor or a detail to a scene

+Examples:

+- A storm happens

+- A candle sets something on fire

+- A door is unusually creaky

+2. Have a pre-planned answer to a problem.

+Examples:

+- The party has caltrops prepared for a chase

+- A friend secured a boat in case the party needed to escape.

+- The party acquired an herbalism kit before venturing to a sacred garden in the underdark.

-## I know a guy!
+3. I know a guy!

-- Usable once per session for the whole party.
-Allows players to improvise an NPC who can show up/be found and help in a situation.
+- Allows players to improvise an NPC who can show up/be found and help in a situation.
 An appropriate skill check will inform how helpful/friendly the NPC starts off.

 ## Players describe their spells and abilities (flavor is free)